alannewcomer/qldb-s3-batch-load/README.md

 ### 3. Start the State Machine.

-Head back over to cloudformation and in the outputs tab, select the **StateMachine**.
+Head back over to cloudformation and in the outputs tab, copy down the **StateMachine** arn.

 ![default](IMAGES/img_11.png)

+Head on over to Step Fucntions and open the referenced State Machine.
 Now click on **Start execution**, and then click **Start execution** again.

 ![default](IMAGES/img_12.png)